terceiro/rbenv-alternatives/README.md

-# rbenv-alternatives: an rbenv plugin to hook into the Debian alternatives system
+# rbenv-alternatives

 This plugin allow you to add Ruby interpreters available through the Debian alternatives system into rbenv.
-This means you can install the different Ruby interpreters through APT on Debian and derivative distrubutions, and switch between them using rbenv.
+This means you can install the different Ruby interpreters through APT on Debian and derivative distributions, and switch between them using rbenv.

+The Ruby Ruby interpreters installed via APT will become available to use with rbenv in addition to any other Ruby interpreter you may have compiled manually (or installed into `~/.rbenv/versions` in any other way).

 ## Installation

-Just copy rbenv-alternatives into any directory in your $PATH, after installing and setting up rbenv itself.
+Just copy `rbenv-alternatives` into any directory in your `$PATH`, after installing and setting up rbenv itself.

 If you install rbenv through APT, then it will already bring this plugin with
 it: